siakaramalegos/sia.codes-eleventy/posts/architecting-data-in-eleventy.md

 If you know of a way to do this more easily, please share, and I'll update this post!

 ## Custom Data with a capital D
 The data hierarchy and examples I gave above are great for providing smart defaults, inheritance, and merging basic page data.
 But what about what I like to call "Data with a capital D"?
 Do you need to render something that is dependent on a large data object or array?
 Do you need to fetch data from another URL before statically rendering it?
+Do you need to manipulate some data to make it easier to use?

 The data hierarchy technically handles that too, but we usually use either global data files, or maybe directory- or file-specific data files.
 Three examples I have implemented in Eleventy include: